eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 **Relying Party**: Consumes signed Attestation Results to make authorization decisions.

-**Verifying Relying Party (VRP):** An entity that fulfills the roles of both Verifier and Relying Party, particularly in attestation renewal procedures.
-The VRP directly appraises Evidence from an Attester to make an authorization decision without consulting an external Verifier.
+**Verifying Relying Party (VRP)**: An entity that fulfills the roles of both Verifier and Relying Party.
+This document adopts the term from [@?Sardar2025-Perspicuity], which merges these roles to align with common industry deployments and reduce privacy concerns.
+In the context of ECA, a VRP is the entity that directly appraises Evidence from an Attester during an attestation renewal procedure to make an authorization decision.

-**Identity Supplier:** In the context of ECA, this role is collaboratively fulfilled by the Attester and Verifier.
-The identity is not provisioned by a central authority but *emerges deterministically* from the identity bootstrap procedure, where the Attester generates its identity claims based on its inherent properties (`IF`) and the Verifier cryptographically ratifies them by issuing a signed Attestation Result.
+**Identity Supplier:** A supply chain role associated with giving a cryptographic identity to the Attester. [@?Sardar2025-Perspicuity] introduces this role to represent entities like hardware manufacturers or local CAs that provision the Attester.
+In the context of ECA, this role is collaboratively fulfilled by the Attester and Verifier, rather than being a separate, centralized provisioning authority.
+The identity is not pre-installed but *emerges deterministically* from the identity bootstrap procedure.
+In this procedure, the Attester generates its identity claims based on its inherent properties (`IF`), and the Verifier cryptographically ratifies them by issuing a signed Attestation Result.

 **Evidence:** A set of claims produced by an Attester about its state, cryptographically signed by the Attester itself.
 In ECA, this typically takes the form of a signed EAT containing claims such as the EUID, IHB, and Proof-of-Possession.